vernaillen/harmonics-website/content/en/about.md

 title: About Wouter and Harmonics
 ---

-In 2020 Wouter personally experienced the healing power of sound and music and decided in 2021 to follow a sound healing training [provided by Surya at Akasha Retreat Center](https://www.akasharetreatcenter.com/).
+In 2020 I personally experienced the healing power of sound and music and in 2021 I decided to follow a sound healing training [provided by Surya at Akasha Retreat Center](https://www.akasharetreatcenter.com/).
-Combined with modest electronic music production skills and dj-skills from a previous life, Wouter decided to start creating and playing music for holistic healing and dance.
+Combined with modest electronic music production skills and dj-skills from a previous life, I started creating and playing music for holistic healing and dance.

 ::FloatingImage
 ---